jdereg/java-util/README.md

 These are read in using the NCubeManager.getNCubeFromResource() API.
 You can also call ncube.fromSimpleJson(String json).

 #### Licensing
 n-cube can be used free for personal use.
-If you plan to included it within a commercial application, please contact John DeRegnaucourt, jdereg@gmail.com.

 Version History
 * 2.5.0